DaanWur/prompt-task/README.md

 - **Scalability:** Add support for multiple instances of the Llama model to handle increased load.
 - **Logging and Monitoring:** Integrate logging and monitoring tools to track service performance and errors.
 - **Database Integration:** Further enchance the use of Databace in order to store user sessions, logs, and other relevant data in a database.
+- **More sanitization methods:** The Command design pattern allows easy addition of new sanitization rules without modifying existing code.

 ## Performance Improvement Ideas